-Requirements Above Average 89-80 Average 79-70 Below Average < 70
+Requirements Excellent 90-100 Above Average 89-80 Averag e 79-70 Below Average < 70

 Administrative - 20% non-honors/15% honors

 Timely completion and turn in of:

 Signed Prerequisites for an Internship

 Signed Code of Conduct

 Signed Internship Agreement

 Begin application process and seek employment through the assistance of the work-based learning designee

 Complete placement report

 Submit project proposal to work-based learning designee and parent or guardian

 Obtain project approval from work-based learning designee

 Attend orientation at the workplace

 Setting up a date and participating in CDC's visit of the intern site using Internship Site Visit Checklist

 Student Internship Evaluation

 Project - 30% non-honors /25% honors

 Component One-Internship Project Guidelines

 The project must be student generated

 Provide outline of tasks to be completed

 The project must show evidence of knowledge gained in

 completion of the portfolio and work experience

 The project must relate to the student's internship experiencePresentation

 Description of jobsite

 Description of the type of work-based learning being performed

 Documentation of related program area mastery, example: skills checklist

 Portfolio - 20% non-honors /15% honors

 Component Two-Internship Portfolio Guidelines

 The portfolio content, monitoring process, and deadlines should be

 outlined by the work-based learning designee.
 Listed below are the

 required portfolio contents that will be evaluated in the rubric.

 Hours-worked log

 Journal entries

 Photographs or other visual media that document the student work experience

 Progress reports

 Résumé

 Written acknowledgment to those who helped the student complete the work-based learning.
 (Send a thank-you note to the participating employer.)
-Additional items that document progress preferred by student Internship Supervisor's Evaluation - 30% for both non-honors and honors interns Component Three-Internship Work Experience Guidelines Practice professionalism Demonstrate integrity and high ethical standards Complete work assignments Follow employer dress-code policies Adjust to company's culture Learn company's mission, goal, and vision Honors Level Enhancement - 0% non-honors /15% honors interns Honors Level Assignments - 15% (two assignments at 7.5% each)

-Internship Late Work Policy

-Late assignments submitted within 1 week of the due date will receive a 20% penalty based on maximum point value of assignment.
-Late assignments submitted past 1 week of the due date, but before the grading quarter deadline, will receive a 50% penalty.
-The last date late assignments will be accepted (the "grading quarter deadline") will be provided to students in advance.
+Additional items that document progress preferred by student Internship Supervisor's Evaluation - 30% for both non-honors and honors interns Component Three-Internship Work Experience Guidelines Practice professionalism Demonstrate integrity and high ethical standards Complete work assignments Follow employer dress-code policies Adjust to company's culture Learn company's mission, goal, and vision Honors Level Enhancement - 0% non-honors /15% honors interns Honors Level Assignments - 15% (two assignments at 7.5% each) Internship Late Work Policy • o o 200/ no naltu basa المصمما Late assignments submitted within 1 week of the due date will receiv point value of assignment.
+Late assignments submitted past 1 week o • • quarter deadline, will receive a 50% penalty.
+The last date late assign quarter deadline") will be provided to students in advance. • , 0 J By signing helow the student and parent assert that they understand the In ternshin Gra nding Ruhri c and Late Work